Linear Convergence of Gradient Descent for Quadratically Regularized Optimal Transport: Problem statement and main result

 for an operator $\mathbb{L}_n$ (see \cref{Lemma:representationExplicit}) which converges in operator norm to a limit $\mathbb{L}$ as $n\to\infty$ (\cref{pr:convergenceOperatorsExplicit}).
 The limiting operator~$\mathbb{L}$ is the linearization of the gradient descent operator at the optimum $(f_*,g_*)$.
 The key step is to show that the operator norm of $\mathbb{L}$ is strictly smaller than one (\cref{pr:contractionExplicit}).
 It then follows that $\mathbb{L}_n$ is a strict contraction for $n\geq n_0$, which is the assertion of \cref{Theorem:Explicit}.

-\begin{remark} \Cref{Assumptions:GD} allows for step sizes $\eta\leq \eps$.
+\begin{remark} \Cref{Assumptions:GD} allows for step sizes $\eta < \eps$.
 A classical result states that for a strongly convex function with $L$-Lipschitz gradient, the gradient descent algorithm converges linearly for any step size $\eta<2/L$ (see \cite[Theorem~2.1.15]{Nesterov.04}).
-In our problem, the gradient ${\rm D}\Gamma$ is Lipschitz in $L^2_\oplus$ with Lipschitz constant bounded by $2/\eps$, as can be seen directly by applying the inequality $(t)_+ - (s)_+ \leq \mathbb{I}_{\{t\geq 0\}} (t-s)$.
+In our problem, the gradient ${\rm D}\Gamma$ is Lipschitz in $L^2_\oplus$ with Lipschitz constant bounded by $2/\eps$ (cf.\ \cref{le:lipschitzgradient}).
 In that sense, \cref{Assumptions:GD} is in line with the classical result.
-Our experiments in \cref{section:numerical-examples} suggest that convergence can break down for $\eta>\eps$. \end{remark}
+Our experiments in \cref{section:numerical-examples} suggest that convergence can break down for $\eta \geq \eps$. \end{remark}

 \begin{remark} We focus on the transport cost $c(x,y)=\frac{1}{2}\|x-y\|^2$ which is the most important example in practice.
 While the continuity of this function is used throughout, the specific form is used only to infer the regularity properties in \cref{lemma:QOT-reg}~(i) which, in turn, are used to argue that certain sets occurring in the proof of \cref{pr:convergenceOperatorsExplicit} are negligible.
 While we do not know how to rigorously guarantee the latter in general, it seems plausible that \cref{Theorem:Explicit} could extend to more general transport costs.
 The analysis of the linearized gradient descent operator in \cref{section:uniform-linearized} directly extends to general continuous costs~$c(x,y)$. \end{remark}